ngdimitrov/ansible/README.md

 - `ignore_errors: true` If want ignore fail this task
 - `changed_when:` and `failed_when:` this is custom conditions for change or not change output
 - `tags: - api - echo ` (but yml format) add tags in the tasks and you can run only them with this command `ansible-playbook main.yml --tags=api`
+- ` tasks: - import_tasks: /path/to/file/apache.yml`
+-  `pre_task: `  - can use for pretasks in playbooks

 ##### Vagrant Guide - https://docs.ansible.com/ansible/latest/scenario_guides/guide_vagrant.html   https://developer.hashicorp.com/vagrant/docs
 Vagrant is a tool to manage virtual machine environments, and allows you to configure and use reproducible work environments on top of various virtualization and cloud platforms.
 It also has integration with Ansible as a provisioner for these virtual machines, and the two tools work together well.